monahanj/medaka_embryo_heartRate/README.md

 -l specify acquistion loop e.g. LO001
 -t specifies if frames are tiff or jpeg
---crop or --no-crop to specify whether or not frames need to be cropped -f can optionally specify fps, otherise worked out in script -o Output directory for analyses
+--crop or --no-crop to specify whether or not frames need to be cropped -f can optionally specify fps, otherwise worked out in script -o Output directory for analyses
 ```